-- Early life: Temping / contracting jobs to put experience on the CV and seek career direction
+- My early (working) life was full of temping / contracting jobs to put experience on the CV and seek career direction

-- Working in IT, post-university return: A few redundancies (or threats thereof), following internal re-organisations / loss of business, with only one move being a dislike of the job
+- Post-university return in IT, I was unlucky with two redundancies, with only one move being a dislike of the job

 The defence rests.

-For the last (nearly) 3 years, I have found myself with a company where that Venn Diagram sweet spot has often been hit; nice interesting job, ok money, nice people to work with etc. Sure, there were a few occasional niggles, but mostly relating to factors outside of my immediate environment.
+For the last (nearly) 3 years, I found myself with a company (Amber Road Travel, formerly known as CTI) where that Venn Diagram sweet spot has often been hit; interesting job, ok money, nice people to work with etc. Sure, there were a few niggles; I’ve yet to meet a techie who doesn’t moan about non-technical senior management making poor technical decisions!
+Most relating to factors outside of my immediate environment however.
 In short, I’ve had a very enjoyable job that I’ve wanted to get up for, and people I looked forward to seeing, every day.
-Travel to other offices of the company, my opinion regularly sought, and the breadth of my skill set valued, whilst being trusted with a variety of responsibility.
+Occasional travel to other offices of the company, my opinion regularly sought, and the breadth of my skill set valued, whilst being trusted with a variety of responsibility.
 Powers that be thought highly of me, and I was regularly of assistance to people across the company.